 The Carbon DLS process is ideal for a wide range of applications, from high-value athletic equipment that delivers performance and protection to rugged automotive components that meet stringent engineering requirements.

 Looking for inspiration?
-Subscribe to “Ask an Additive Expert,” our video series featuring answers to common design and engineering questions presented by Carbon’s experts.
+Check out “Ask an Additive Expert,” our video series featuring answers to common design and engineering questions presented by Carbon’s experts.

 DLS Design Quick Guide

 Carbon DLS lets you design the best parts for your product, without worrying about moldability or machinability.
 Like every 3D printing process, DLS has its own best practices; follow these principles to get the best results in your applications.

 This design quick guide offers a multi-step workflow to help you design and evaluate parts quickly.
 Follow the steps below to determine whether your part is a good fit for the DLS process and identify aspects of your design that might need revision.

 Table of Contents